azurecitadel/azurecitadel.github.io/workshops/terraform.md

 For labs 1 and 2 you only need an Azure subscription as we will use the Cloud Shell.

 For labs 3 onwards it is assumed that you have a linux terminal environment (for running the az and terraform commands) as well as Visual Studio Code (for editing the HCL files).
-This is perfect for MacOS and Linux desktop users, as well as Windows 10 users who have the Windows Subsystem for Linux configured.
+This is perfect for macOS and Linux desktop users, as well as Windows 10 users who have the Windows Subsystem for Linux configured.
 (The labs are based on the Ubuntu distribution running as a subsystem in Windows 10.)

-If you wish to enable the Windows Subsystem for Linux then follow the instructions here: <https://azurecitadel.github.io/guides/wsl/>

-If you are using Windows 7 then you cannot install WSL.
-It is possible to use both az and terraform commands within a PowerShell integrated console on Windows 7 machine and you can still make your way through the labs, but if there are examples of Bash scripting then you will need to work around that.
-You may be able to use the Git Bash on Windows 7 but this has not been tested.
-It is recommended to upgrade to Windows 10 and use the Windows Subsystem for Linux as it is a far cleaner integration.

-You can run everything on linux servers as well - we are only using az, terraform and text files - but you will miss out on some of the Visual Studio Code editing niceties.

 ----------